Followb1ind1y/Semantic-Segmentation-of-Aerial-Imagery/README.md

 > [2] Humans In The Loop.
 (2020, May 29).
 Semantic segmentation of aerial imagery.
 Kaggle.
 Retrieved March 20, 2023, from `https://www.kaggle.com/datasets/humansintheloop/semantic-segmentation-of-aerial-imagery`
 >
 > [3] Schmidt, J. (2023, January 18).
 Creating and training a U-net model with Pytorch for 2D &amp; 3D Semantic Segmentation: Dataset...
 Medium.
 Retrieved March 20, 2023, from `https://towardsdatascience.com/creating-and-training-a-u-net-model-with-pytorch-for-2d-3d-semantic-segmentation-dataset-fb1f7f80fe55`
+>
+> [4] Davies, A. J. (2022, November 10).
+Semantic segmentation of aerial imagery using U-net in python.
+Medium.
+Retrieved March 20, 2023, from `https://towardsdatascience.com/semantic-segmentation-of-aerial-imagery-using-u-net-in-python-552705238514`

 ## **Licence**